briansp2020/ROCm.github.io/ROCmPCIeFeatures.md

 - Advanced->PCIe/PCI/PnP Configuration->MMIO High Size = 256G

-When we support Large Bar Capbility there is a  Large Bar Vbios which also disable the IO bar.
+When we support Large Bar Capability there is a  Large Bar Vbios which also disable the IO bar.

 For GFX9 and Vega10 which have Physical Address up 44 bit and 48 bit Virtual address.